 Member of AIA, ACD

-Matt A. Williams is a landscape designer in SMM’s Detroit office.
-Matt is drawn to Landscape Architecture as the intersection between community, culture, and environmental justice.
+Matty Williams is a Landscape Designer in SMM’s Detroit office.
+Matty is drawn to landscape architecture as the intersection between community, culture, and environmental justice.
 Possessing an avid interest in technology within the field of design, he can often be seen flying his drone to capture footage of our projects from a birds’ eye view.
-Matt has taught at LSU in digital media representation and 3D modeling and has served as a volunteer for Project Pipeline, an architecture mentoring program that educates students about the power of design to affect change.
-Prior to joining the SMM team, Matt was project manager for the New Orleans Mardi Gras Indian Council Cultural Campus Project.
+Matty has taught at LSU in digital media representation and 3D modeling and has served as a volunteer for Project Pipeline, an architecture mentoring program that educates students about the power of design to affect change.
+Prior to joining the SMM team, Matty was project manager for the New Orleans Mardi Gras Indian Council Cultural Campus Project.

 Bachelor of Science in Economics, University of Pennsylvania